 It depends on what form it’s growing in and how big the plant is.

-If you stake it when the plant is young, then it’ll be easier to train it in the form you want it to grow in.
+If you stake it when the plant is young, it’ll be easier to train it in the form you want it to grow in.

 You can see me staking mine in the video above towards the end.
 I ended up putting the bamboo hoop in after the video was filmed.
 It’ll give my Monstera minima extra support.

-I wouldn’t grow a mature Rhaphidophora as a hanging plant but I will let a stem or two trail down.
+I wouldn’t grow a mature Rhaphidophora as a hanging plant, but I will let a stem or two trail down.
 If you want a similar plant with smaller stems that does better as a hanging plant, check out Monstera adansonii.